 In this paper, we examine five classes of binary linear error-correcting codes which may be considered as LDPC codes.
-Each of these codes is generated from certain incidence structures in finite geometry that involve one of the two classical quadratic surfaces in PG(3,q).
+Each of these codes is generated by an incidence structure in a finite projective space that involves one of the two classical quadratic surfaces in PG(3,q).
 The incidence structure of the points and lines is used to create a matrix which we then use as the parity-check matrix for a code.
 We study the mathematical properties of these codes, in particular, providing geometric arguments to bound minimum distances.